ke2ulpatani/CSC519-checkbox.io-pipeline/CHECKPOINT.md

 # Checkpoint 1
 ## Planning
-We planned on how to achieve the objective of this milestone and Further, divided the tasks amongst ourselves such there's no story blocking other story in the storyboard.
+We planned on how to achieve the objective of this milestone and divided the tasks amongst ourselves by creating different stories on GitHub Project Board for this [milestone](https://github.ncsu.edu/cscdevops-spring2020/DEVOPS-10/projects/1).
+Each story is created such that it can be performed independently.

 ## Goals Achieved
-We created node project skeleton from CM-Template.
-After that we implemented `pipeline build` command which currently issues jenkins-srv server with specific ip-address and install Jenkins and it's dependencies on it.
+We created skeleton for our node project from [CM-Template](https://github.com/CSC-DevOps/CM-Template).
+After that we implemented `pipeline setup` command which currently issues jenkins-srv VM with specific [ip-address](https://github.com/CSC-DevOps/Course/blob/master/Project/Pipeline1.md#constraints) and installed ansible in it to install other dependencies like Java, Jenkins, etc in it using an ansible playbook.
+We will be using this playbook for automating remaining tasks in the future.

+Also, we implemented `pipeline build <buildJobName>` command which triggers a build job (named buildJobName), waits for output, and prints build log.
+For this we followed [Jenkins Workshop](https://github.com/CSC-DevOps/Jenkins) repository.
+But currently it runs the build job on the jenkins VM created in the workshop.

 | Task | Issue |
 | ------ | ------ |